whynoodle/homelab-diagram/README.md

 **What is virtualization?**

 - Virtualization is required to run virtual machines like Windows Subsystem For Android™.  `Run.bat` helps you enable it.
 After rebooting, re-run `Run.bat` to install Windows Subsystem For Android™.
 If it's still not working, you have to enable virtualization in your BIOS/UEFI.
-Instructions vary by PC vendor, look for help on
+Instructions vary by PC vendor, look for help online

+**Can I remount system partition as read-write?**

+- No. Windows Subsystem For Android™ is mounted as read-only by Hyper-V. You can, however, modify the system partition by cre